gdraheim/zziplib/DEVGUIDE.md

 * update the short description on github
 * consider making a github release with the latest news

+Currently there is a problem with the testzip downloads during "make check" on Github `You have exceeded a secondary rate limit.
+Please wait a few minutes before you try again.`

 ## TODO

 * there should be a coverage value for the cxx code